Indian folk music: Bhavageethe

 Bhavageethe (literally 'emotion poetry') is a form of expressionist poetry and light music.
 When an emotional poem having excellent poetic components becomes a song, it is known as a "Bhaavageeth".
 Most of the poetry sung in this genre pertain to subjects like love, nature, and philosophy, and the genre itself is not much different from Ghazals, though Ghazals are bound to a peculiar metre.
 This genre is quite popular in many parts of India, notably in Karnataka and Maharashtra.
 Bhavageethe may be called by different names in other languages.

 Kannada Bhavageethe draws from the poetry of modern, including Kuvempu, D.R.
 Bendre, Gopalakrishna Adiga, K.S.
 Narasimhaswamy, G.S.
 Shivarudrappa, K. S. Nissar Ahmed, and N S Lakshminarayana Bhatta.
 Notable Bhavageethe performers include P. Kalinga Rao, Mysore Ananthaswamy, C. Aswath, Shimoga Subbanna, Archana Udupa, and Raju Ananthaswamy.

 C. N. Joshi is one of the foremost Bhaavageet singers in Marathi.
 Gajanan Watave is known for making the Bhaavageet tradition flourish in homes of Maharashtra.

 Bhaavageete in Marathi draws from the works of Shanta Shelke, Vinda Karandikar, Jagdish Khebudkar, Ga Di Madgulkar, Raja Badhe and Mangesh Padgaonkar.
-Bhaavgeete composers include Sudhir Phadke, Shrinivas Khale and Yashwant Deo.
+Bhaavgeete composers include Sudhir Phadke, Shrinivas Khale and Yashwant Dev.
 Singers include Suresh Wadkar, Arun Date, Suman Kalyanpur, Lata Mangeshkar, Asha Bhosle and Bhimsen Joshi.
 Many books containing compilations of Bhaavageete in Marathi are available.